UNCOMPROMISED · TRAVEL INTELLIGENCE FOUR‑PROGRAM TERMINAL UPDATED 11 JUL 2026

 Suite upgrades: confirmable, space-available, or none

-This is the single dimension where the three programs differ most starkly, and where the long-term loyalty case for Hyatt is clearest.
+This is the single dimension where the programs differ most starkly, and where the long-term loyalty case for Hyatt is clearest.

 Hyatt Globalist Suite Upgrade Awards (SUAs) are the strongest suite-upgrade benefit in the major hotel programs.
 Four are awarded automatically at 60 nights; up to roughly 14 per year are possible through Milestone Rewards.
 Each upgrades a paid or Points + Cash stay to a standard suite, confirmed at the time of booking, for up to seven consecutive nights, and they are transferable to other World of Hyatt members.
-The "I have a guaranteed suite for my entire week's stay" reality is fundamentally different from what the other two programs offer at top tier.
+The "I have a guaranteed suite for my entire week's stay" reality is fundamentally different from what the other programs offer at top tier.

 Marriott Titanium and Ambassador Suite Night Awards (SNAs) total up to ten per year — five awarded at 50 elite nights and five more at 75.
 They apply on a per-night basis (not per stay), apply to selected suites only, and now clear at five days before arrival (the 2026 improvement from the previous two-day window).
 The SNA model rewards single-night urban stays better than week-long resort stays.
 SNAs clear at meaningfully lower rates than Hyatt SUAs — community estimates put SNA clearance at 35–55% depending on property and date, versus near-100% for SUAs, since the SUA is confirmed at booking and there is no clearance question.